kneshio/kneshio/README.md

 ## Hi, I'm Alex!

-I am an upcoming Masters student at UC San Diego attending their Data Science Program.
-I received my Bachelors of Science for Data Science at Purdue University.
+I am a first year Masters student at UC San Diego, attending their Data Science Program.
+I received my Bachelor of Science in Data Science at Purdue University.
 My interests lie in Generative AI, most notably LLMs, and Image Classification.

-Below are some of my notable projects that I have worked on:
+Below are some of the notable projects that I have worked on:

 - [**2024 Internship in ANL**](https://github.com/kneshio/summer2024/tree/main/alex)
   - [**My Contribution in Super Resolution Exploration**](https://sagecontinuum.org/science/recent/super-resolution)